stakater-archive/StakaterCloudDocs-Archived/content/sre/gitops/structure.md

 #### ArgoCD

 This folder is a starting point of all configuration in the cluster.
 ArgoCD by default is configured to watch this folder.
-Inside the folder,we have following:
+Inside the folder we have following:

 - tenant-operator.yaml: Responsible for creating tenants configuration in the cluster
-- Environment Folder: Sub-folder for each environment that is a part of cluster.
+- Environment(s) Folder: Sub-folder for each environment that is a part of cluster.
 Environment folders contain ```Application``` CR's that are responsible for bringing up the particular environment.